pnpm/pnpm/.changeset/old-snails-behave.md

 "pnpm": minor
 ---

-Add `no-cyclic` to error instead of warn about cyclic dependencies
+Add `disallow-workspace-cycles` option to error instead of warn about cyclic dependencies